 Most hearing aid dispensers work on low salaries and high commissions, therefore being under pressure to meet targets.
 They will be highly trained in a variety of sales techniques and the majority of your test will be to sell you a hearing aid, rather than focusing on the clinical evaluation of your hearing.
 We see a large number of clients who have been sold hearing technology which is not fit for purpose or not programmed according to their needs.

-At Tara Tripp Hearing Care we pride ourselves on providing the best possible solution for each individual.
+At Tripp Hearing we pride ourselves on providing the best possible solution for each individual.
 As an independent practice we are able to supply hearing aids from all manufacturers as we are not tied into any agreements from laboratories.
 Any recommendations made are based on each individuals hearing requirements.
 This may or may not be hearing technology, but it will be the most appropriate solution for you.